karandulloo/TaskMasterAPI/README.md

 # Task Master API

 ## Summary
-In this video, we build a REST API using Node, Express, TypeScript, MongoDB, and Nodemailer for task management software, covering authentication and task management features.
+We build a REST API using Node, Express, TypeScript, MongoDB, and Nodemailer for task management software, covering authentication and task management features.

 ## Highlights
 - 🚀 **Project Setup**: Initiate a TypeScript project using Node and Express.